openssl ec

 This specifies the output filename to write a key to or standard output by is not specified.
 If any encryption options are set then a pass phrase will be prompted for.
 The output filename should not be the same as the input filename.

--passout arg
+-passin arg, -passout arg

 These options encrypt the private key with the DES, triple DES, IDEA or any other cipher supported by OpenSSL before outputting it.
 A pass phrase is prompted for.
 If none of these options is specified the key is written in plain text.
-This means that using the ec utility to read in an encrypted key with no encryption option can be used to remove the pass phrase from a key, or by setting the encryption options it can be use to add or change the pass phrase.
+This means that using this command to read in an encrypted key with no encryption option can be used to remove the pass phrase from a key, or by setting the encryption options it can be use to add or change the pass phrase.
 These options can only be used with PEM format output files.

 -text

-prints out the public, private key components and parameters.
+Prints out the public, private key components and parameters.

 -noout

-this option prevents output of the encoded version of the key.
+This option prevents output of the encoded version of the key.

 -pubin